By the Chairman of the International Arbitration Centre

 Arbitration awards of the IAC are enforceable in the Republic of Kazakhstan as Orders of the AIFC Court, supported by a robust enforcement system.
 They are also enforceable internationally under the New York Convention.

-The IAC will provide permanent state of the art administrative facilities, including first class IT, conference, meeting, and hearing rooms at “IAC Chambers” which will be located at the IAC EXPO-2017 Astana premises.
+The IAC provides permanent state of the art administrative facilities, including first class IT, conference, meeting, and hearing rooms at “IAC Chambers” which are located at the IAC EXPO-2017 premises in Nur-Sultan.

 The procedures and standards at the IAC seek to follow international best practice and will be familiar to users of arbitration and mediation services in major financial centres around the world.